PROVISION, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Initial recognition and measurement

-All financial assets are initially recognised when the Company becomes a party to the contractual provisions of the instrument.
-All financial assets are initially measured at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.
+All financial assets are Initially recognised when the Company becomes a party to the contractual provisions of the instrument.
+All financial assets are initially measured at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that arc attributable to the acquisition of the financial asset.

 For the purpose of subsequent measurement, the Company classifies financial assets in following categories: